-Urinary tract infections affect around 8.1 million people a year.
-The entire urinary tract is made up of the bladder, the kidneys, the urethra and the tubes that run between them, called the ureters.
-Bacteria that can grow, and harm the body's defenses cause infection in this system.
-Urinary tract infections affect both the upper urinary tract and the lower urinary tract.
-Urinary tract infections develop in both men and women, but women are more prone to urinary infections.
-For women, it is essential to keep the vaginal area clean from any outside bacteria.
-The vagina is a self-cleaning mechanism, but that doesn't mean women are to leave it completely alone as far as hygiene and health goes.
+Urinary tract infections (UTIs) affect around 8.1 million people a year.
+The urinary tract is composed of the bladder, kidneys, urethra, and the tubes that run between them, the ureters.
+Bacteria that can grow in this system can lead to infection.
+UTIs affect both the upper and lower urinary tracts and can develop in both men and women, though the latter are more often affected.
+Keeping the genital region clean is an essential step for preventing UTIs, even though the vaginal area is considered a self-cleaning mechanism.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.